 To make matters worse, many people who are injured at their job site or in a car accident might be afraid to obtain medical treatment due to out of pocket expenses.
 However, delaying medical care for fear of bills can lead to increased medical costs due to health complications, creating more financial difficulties in the long term.

 “Too many times I’ve seen patients whose pain progressed unnecessarily.
 Many conservative treatments are available after an accident; I prefer to see folks as soon as possible.
-In Georgia Spine & Orthopedics we treat many uninsured patients. ” says Erik Bendiks, MD Owner and Medical Director of Georgia Spine & Orthopedics.
+In Georgia Spine & Orthopaedics we treat many uninsured patients. ” says Erik Bendiks, MD Owner and Medical Director of Georgia Spine & Orthopaedics.

-Obtaining help as soon as possible and working with health providers like Georgia Spine & Orthopedics quickly after your injury may help prevent future complications that may result from untreated injuries.
+Obtaining help as soon as possible and working with health providers like Georgia Spine & Orthopaedics quickly after your injury may help prevent future complications that may result from untreated injuries.

 Georgia is deep into the health crisis.